makopov/simple-log/README.md

 Will show up in syslog like so:
 > Feb 26 22:11:47 localhost MyApp: Foo.php:2 - something happened

-Thats it.
+Thats it!
 Please submit bugs as you see them.
 I will add tests in the near future.